-I’ve just begun the epic struggle for my second working holiday visa in Australia.
-The days are long, the work is monotonous, and the pay ain’t all that great.
-But it’s worth it, if I want to stay in this beautiful country another year.
+I’ve been through the epic struggle for my second working holiday visa in Australia. so I know how you feel.
+The days were long, the work was monotonous, and the pay wasn’t all that great.
+But it was worth it, to get the chance to stay in this beautiful country another year.

 Thousands of backpackers go through the second year visa process every year.
 But a lot of people are mixed up about exactly what you have to do, where you have to do it, and how to get the whole thing sorted out.

-Seeing as there’s not much to do in the evenings in the small, country town I currently call home, I thought I’d while away the hours writing up a detailed post on exactly how to go about getting your second year visa.
+Seeing as there’s not much to do in the evenings in the small, country town I called home during my farmwork, I whiled away the hours writing up a detailed post on exactly how to go about getting your second year visa.

 Yep, I really know how to have fun.

 What counts as regional work

 The system of approval (including how to calculate your 88 days)